icarus-sullivan/Journey/README.md

 ## RouteBuilder
 #### Without Mixins
-The route we made is an interface, and must be implemented.
-This is where the RouteBuilder comes into play.
+The Router interface we made must usually be implemented by some other class.
+However, this is where the RouteBuilder comes into play.

 * Create a subclass of Application
 * Add a static instance of the Router interface we made earlier